TV4/stroombreker/README.md

 to make sure that errors raises an exception if there is an error condition.
 For example, some HTTP libraries doesn't raise error on timeouts (Typhoeus for example).

+### Status

+You can get status for all registered Circuit breakers by calling `Stroombreker.all`.
+This returns the actual `CircuitBreaker` objects` objects.

 ## TODO